software-engineering-2023/Online-Banking-Platform/README.md

 # UA07
-Well
+Hello,

-Hello , This is the Second milestone of SE project this semester ..
+This is the second milestone of the SE project for this semester.
-Hope you enjoy the diagrams :)
+We hope you enjoy the diagrams :)

 Many Thanks,
-UA07
+- UA07